Ayosamlove/weather-app/README.md

 # weather-app

-Weather app for all locations.
+Weather app for all locations using the Accuweather API.